 Exploring this varied habitat gives you the opportunity to observe the tremendous variety of flora and fauna present on this pristine barrier island.
 During your stay on Kiawah, tour the island with our Naturalist staff as they open your eyes to the nature of Kiawah.

 Located inside the Heron Park Nature Center, the Island Outpost is your place to go for original gifts and adventure-friendly apparel.
-With a wide selection of Patagonia and Mountain Hardwear, the Island Outpost has something for the whole family, from board shorts to logo t-shirts and sun dresses.
+With a wide selection of outdoorwear, the Island Outpost has something for the whole family.
 Our mission is to provide the opportunity to support South Carolina made, organic/earth friendly products in an effort to reflect our goal as an educational and conservation oriented resort.

 Opening daily at 8:30am, the Nature Center is located in Night Heron Park adjacent to the pool and the Night Heron Pavilion.
-It is the heart of the resort's Nature Program and is a great first stop to get information on recreation activities and recent nature sightings.
-Watch the Kiawah TV video here of the Nature Center.
+It is the heart of the resort’s Nature Program and is a great first stop to get information on recreation activities and recent nature sightings.
+Closed Christmas Day.

 Each month the Nature Program sends out a newsletter filled with details about natural happenings taking place within Kiawah’s diverse environment.